annlinros/GIPHY-Clone/README.md

+Watch it live (hosted on Netlify) : https://gifsie.netlify.com

 # GIPHY-Clone (HTML, CSS, Bootstrap and Vanilla JS)

 A mini clone of GIPHY using GIPHY API which performs following things: